Brahea ‘Super Silver’

 silver rock palm

-Unarmed, modest-size palm matures silver, tolerates low water and heat.
+Unarmed, modest-size palm starts green, matures to silver, tolerates low water and heat.
 New to cultivation.
 Plant in well-drained soil or pots.
-Slow.

 height 12–20ft